Louis Blériot: 1909 Channel crossing

 The English Channel had been crossed many times by balloon, beginning with Jean-Pierre Blanchard and John Jeffries's crossing in 1785.

 Blériot, who intended to fly across the Channel in his Type XI monoplane, had three rivals for the prize, the most serious being Hubert Latham, a French national of English extraction flying an Antoinette IV monoplane.
 He was favoured by both the United Kingdom and France to win.
 The others were Charles de Lambert, a Russian aristocrat with French ancestry, and one of Wilbur Wright's pupils, and Arthur Seymour, an Englishman who reputedly owned a Voisin biplane.
 De Lambert got as far as establishing a base at Wissant, near Calais, but Seymour did nothing beyond submitting his entry to the Daily Mail.
 Lord Northcliffe, who had befriended Wilbur Wright during his sensational 1908 public demonstrations in France, had offered the prize hoping that Wilbur would win.
-Wilbur wanted to make an attempt and cabled brother Orville in the USA.
+Wilbur wanted to make an attempt and cabled brother Orville in the United States.
 Orville, then recuperating from serious injuries sustained in a crash, replied telling him not to make the Channel attempt until he could come to France and assist.
 Also Wilbur had already amassed a fortune in prize money for altitude and duration flights and had secured sales contracts for the Wright Flyer with the French, Italians, British and Germans; his tour in Europe was essentially complete by the summer of 1909.
 Both brothers saw the Channel reward of only a thousand pounds as insignificant considering the dangers of the flight.